animeshk-me/blog-project/README.md

 * Token based authentication for `author`s using [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/)
 * Superuser access to me keep an eye on the kind of blogs being posted

+####Deployment
-This app is created as a single page application in such a way that it can give a smooth and seemless experience to both the reader and the author. **I had deployed it using `apache2` server on an AWS EC2 instance but due to finanical reasons I have also deployed it using pythonanywhere on web.**
+This app is created as a single page application in such a way that it can give a smooth and seemless experience to both the reader and the author. **I have deployed it using `apache2` server on an AWS EC2 instance but for some reason if the server is down then you should use pythonanywhere link which will be up almost always.**
 ___

 ### Visit the web app